2nd suspect hospitalized in case where child’s remains found

 SANTA FE, N.M.
-(AP) — A judge has ordered the hospitalization for mental health treatment of a second member of an extended family confronting firearms, kidnapping and terrorism-related charges.
+(AP) — A second member of an extended family facing firearms, kidnapping and terrorism-related charges in connection with an 2018 raid on a remote compound where a child’s decomposed body was found has been ordered hospitalized for mental health treatment.

+Federal prosecutors said Tuesday that the trial of five related defendants is on hold until competency issues can be resolved.

 The case stems from a 2018 raid on a remote compound in New Mexico where a child’s decomposed body was discovered.

-Court records on Tuesday show 42-year-old Lucas Morton was found incompetent to stand trial by a federal judge and should be committed to a medical center for treatment.
+Defendant Lucas Morton was found incompetent to stand trial last week by a federal judge and was referred to a medical center for treatment.

-The case against Morton and four co-defendants revolves around the abduction and death of a 3-year-old boy and allegations of plotting against government institutions.